frankiesardo/tripod/README.md

 A helper function `tripod/path-for-routes` accepts a route table and returns a function that maps route names (namespaced keywords) + params maps to path strings.

-But because all the information is readily accessible in the route table you can build a custom one if you need to.
+All the information is readily accessible in the route table and you can build a custom one if you need to.

 > As a potential enhancement, path-for can take the currently selected route (e.g. :view-profile) and build a new route (e.g. :edit-profile) without asking explicitly for the :id parameter.
 Similar to what pedestal already does.